 Along with the evolution of an Associate Pastor position, the composition of our committee and team structures will be evolving (for details, see Minister and Co-Moderator's reports).
 The efforts of our former CE committee will now be enthusiastically embraced by our CE PACS - a group of folks dedicated to the ministry of family and children.
+An early task for this group will be reviewing curriculum and teaching plans for the coming year, as well as composition of the classrooms.
+We will keep the congregation informed as to the impact on the 2016-2017 church school year.

 We want to thank ALL of those who have participated in the CE program, including our teachers, our team members (Wat Matsuyasu, Susan Gedrick, Cindy Spertner and Sue Hadley), as well as Christy Lang Hearlson for joining our effort.
 We want to extend a particular thanks to Cindy Spertner and Sue Hadley for faithfully co-leading our CE committee for many years.
 We lift up Sue as she now moves off the CE team to follow other passions she has within the church.
 Her dedication and service - for over two decades - to our children has without doubt been a foundation for our growth, for our children truly being cherished, and for all that is now coming to fruition.

 Now before we end, let us lift up to you some other amazing highlights from the past year.
 We continuously conducted Sunday school classes for 4 levels: preK-1st grade; 2-3 graders; 4-5 graders, and a 6-8th Youth class.
-We traveled with our children to Common Cathedral and Cradles to Crayons, we engaged in a overnight immersion experience with the Heifer farm Global Village, enjoyed an intergenerational church retreat, and traveled with youth and families to San Juan del Sur, Nicaragua.
+We travelled with our children to Common Cathedral and Cradles to Crayons, we engaged in a overnight immersion experience with the Heifer farm Global Village, enjoyed an intergenerational church retreat, and traveled with youth and families to San Juan del Sur, Nicaragua.
 We have shared a full and blessed year with our children's ministry, and look forward to the possibilities ahead.